-(14) Applications for licenses may be denied for the following reasons:
+(15) Applications for licenses may be denied for the following reasons:

-(A) any material false statement in the application or any statement of fact required under provisions of the Texas Radiation Control Act (Act);
+(A) any materially false statement in the application or any statement of fact required under provisions of the Texas Radiation Control Act (Act);

-(B) conditions revealed by the application or statement of fact or any report, record, or inspection, or other means that would warrant the agency to refuse to grant a license on an application; or
+(B) conditions revealed by the application or statement of fact or any report, record, or inspection, or other means that would warrant the department to refuse to grant a license on an application; or

 (C) failure to clearly demonstrate how the requirements in this chapter have been addressed.

-(15) Action on a specific license application will be considered abandoned if the applicant does not respond within 30 days from the date of a request for any information by the agency.
-Abandonment of such actions does not provide an opportunity for a hearing; however, the applicant retains the right to resubmit the application in accordance with paragraphs (1) - (7) of this subsection.
+(16) Action on a specific license application will be considered abandoned if the applicant does not respond within 30 days from the date of a request for any information by the department .
+Abandonment of such actions does not provide an opportunity for a hearing; however, the applicant retains the right to resubmit the application in accordance with paragraphs (1) - (8) of this subsection.

 (e) General requirements for the issuance of specific licenses.
-A license application will be approved if the agency determines that:
+A license application will be approved if the department determines that:

 (1) the applicant and all personnel who will be handling the radioactive material are qualified by reason of training and experience to use the material in question for the purpose requested in accordance with this chapter in such a manner as to minimize danger to occupational and public health and safety, life, property, and the environment;